Phone Scams: Beware of These 8 Common Telephone Scams

-Phishing scams are usually carried out via email or websites, but there are also phishing calls that try to convince you that there's an issue with your computer.
-These scammers will make you think that your computer and privacy is at risk to get information out of you, or to get you to download malicious software that can steal your information.
+Fraudsters use phishing scams via email or websites, but there are also phishing calls that try to convince you that there's an issue with your computer.
+These scammers will make you think that your computer and privacy is at risk to get information out of you or to get you to download malicious software that can steal your information.

 3. Loan Scams

-Whenever you get a cold call it's smart to be suspicious, especially when they are offering you money and asking for information.
-If you feel that you've gotten a call from a loan scammer you can file a report with the FTC.
+Whenever you get a cold call from a telemarketer, it's smart to be suspicious, especially when they are offering you money and asking for information.
+If you feel that you've gotten a call from a loan scammer, you can file a report with the FTC.
 CallerSmart's caller ID app has instructions on how to file a complaint and get yourself on the FTC Do Not Call List.

 4. Phony Debt Collectors

-Equally annoying to loan scammers, but a bit more discouraging because of the threats they can make, phone debt collectors can be a serious problem.
-If you get a call from a debt collector ask for their name, number and company information, then end the call.
-After this you can check with your creditor about the calls to verify if the debt collector is real.
+Equally as annoying as loan scammers, but a bit more discouraging because of the threats they can make, phone debt collectors can be a serious problem.
+If you get a call from a debt collector, ask for the representative’s name, number, and company information.
+Then end the call.
+After that, you can check with your creditor about the calls to verify if the debt collector is real.

-The FTC gives excellent guidelines on what to do if you're being harassed by fraudulent debt collectors.
-The number one thing to do is not give any of your personal information out.
-After that ask for the caller's information and that the caller send you written notice of your debt.
+The FTC gives excellent guidelines on what to do regarding harassment from fraudulent debt collectors.
+The number one thing to do is to refuse to give, or verify, any of your personal information out.
+Ask for the caller's information and require written notice of your debt.